CAST-genomics/cast-workflows/tr-gwas/README.md

-# Running TR-GWAS on the All of Us workbench
+# Running TR-GWAS genome-wide on the All of Us workbench

 The goal of this workflow is to run TR-gwas genome-wide with plink2 across different phenotypes in different cohorts.